SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

 different parts of Odoo and can be nested to form a hierarchical structure.
 This allows the functionalities of complex applications to be organized into categories and sub-categories and makes them easier to navigate.
-The top level of the menu structure typically contains the menu items for the main applications (like "Contacts", "Sales", and "Accounting").
+The top level of the menu structure typically contains the menu items for the main applications (like :guilabel:`Contacts`, :guilabel:`Sales`, and :guilabel:`Accounting`).
 These top-level menu items can also be visually enhanced with custom icons for better recognition.

 Menu items can take on two distinct roles: